ObjectModules/deploy/Mapping.md

 One think you shall note here is that when you already get to know what is the best food for you then the food is _no more best food_.
 It is only the one which is the best for you.
 Not for every body.
 So it is just a food.

-So when you eat the food.
-Then it is a normal process.
+So now you can when you eat your best food.
+Congrats!
+Then it is back to a normal process.
 Other process is no more required.
 It will become the same routine just the same as before we put the parameter:
 ```
 * Hungry will become an entry point
 * Food is what we need